All About Concussions

 - Repeated vomiting

-Once at the hospital, your physician may conduct a series of tests to determine the severity of your injury.
-Tests can include neurocognitive tests to assess your learning and memory skills.
+Your physician will conduct a physical and neurological exam, and may conduct a series of tests to determine the severity of your injury.
+These tests can include imaging as well as neurocognitive tests to assess your balance, vision, concentration and memory skills.

 Symptoms in toddlers and small children can be more difficult to recognize.
 Symptoms can include: